Will mail be delivered on Presidents Day 2023?

-(NEXSTAR) — Be aware: mail or packages you may be expecting early next week won’t be coming in on Monday.
+(NEXSTAR) — Be aware: mail or packages you may be expecting won’t be coming in on Monday.
 The U.S. Postal Service will be closed for mail delivery in observance of Presidents Day on Monday, Feb.
 20.

 While regular mail won’t be delivered Monday, those expecting mail through USPS’ Priority Mail Express, which is delivered “every day, all year,” may see them arrive.
 USPS notes there are some limited exceptions, however.